 “My pieces pass through and emerge from the walls just as we cross borders to experience, survive, evolve or simply to live.
 The human figure is the protagonist.
 Defragmenting the body, carrying the rhythm of the composition and the volume of contrast.
-The materials used reflect the connection with simple roots.
-Clay is the main element, while metal and wood integrate to unite the rigidity of the sculpture with the smoothness of the paint. ”
+The materials used reflect the connection with simple roots.”